Lineas: Fleet

+At the time of its privatisation B Logistics acquired 41 Class 13 electric locomotives, 110 Class 77 diesel locomotives and 7000 wagons from NMBS/SNCB.
+Since then it has also leased 39 Bombardier Traxx electric locomotives and two EMD Class 66 diesel locomotives.
+In 2017 Lineas had more than 200 locomotives and 7000 wagons.

-Lineas has more than 6,700 wagons and 240 locomotives.
-During the late 2010s, the company was engaged in a fleet expansion that was largely targeted at the international freight market.
-Throughout the 2020s, hundreds of Lineas' locomotives were being retrofitted with ETCS.
-Starting in 2021, Lineas, Ermewa and Beacon Rail have had a long-term partnership based on the sale-and-leaseback of both diesel locomotives and wagons.
+Throughout the 2020s, 110 of Lineas' locomotives were being retrofitted with ETCS.
+Since 2021, Lineas, Ermewa and Beacon Rail have had a long-term partnership based on the sale-and-leaseback of both diesel locomotives and wagons.